 Longer term, there are often positions available in the banking, finance, nursing, hospitality and teaching sectors, as well as opportunities for call centre and nanny work.
-Key employment websites include: Job Capital, GN Connections, My Career and Seek.
+Key employment websites include Adzuna and Seek.

-Numerous Melbourne hostels have in-house staff and services to assist with finding work.
-See hostel accommodation in Melbourne.
+Many Melbourne hostels have in-house staff and services to assist with finding work.

-The majority of hospitality and construction jobs in Australia require the completion of a course prior to commencing work, however most courses are relatively short and inexpensive.
-Be sure to check with your employer before you start a course, always make sure it's valid for the Australian state in which you want to work.
-For more information on training courses, visit Edway Training.
+The majority of hospitality and construction jobs in Australia require the completion of a course prior to commencing work; however, most courses are relatively short and inexpensive.
+Be sure to check with your employer before you start a course; always make sure it's valid for the Australian state in which you want to work.

 How to go about it

-As terms and conditions often change visit the Department of Immigration and Citizenship website for up-to-date information and directions for applicants.
+Terms and conditions often change.
+Visit the Australian Government's Department of Home Affairs website for up-to-date information and directions for applicants.